se7enxweb/exponentialbasic/documentation/MODULES.md

 ## Modules Available

-The following modules are available with eZ Publish Basic providing a rich feature set that doesn't require investment of effort to develop only your content is needed to get started.
+The following modules are available with Exponential Basic providing a rich feature set that doesn't require investment of effort to develop only your content is needed to get started.

 - ezabout
 - ezad